Nougati/general_branch_and_bound/README.md

 This project is generally just meant to be a framework for playing with different strategies within a general Branch and Bound scheme.
-For an introduction to Branch and Bound, I recommend *Integer Programming*'s introduction by Confirt, Cornuejols and Zambelli, but also the [Wikipedia Entry](https://en.wikipedia.org/wiki/Branch_and_bound) is completely fine for this too.
+For an introduction to Branch and Bound, I recommend *Integer Programming*'s introduction by Conforti, Cornuejols and Zambelli, but also the [Wikipedia Entry](https://en.wikipedia.org/wiki/Branch_and_bound) is completely fine for this too.
 One may argue that there are already open source projects which interface